 To use Mocap:

-1. Prepare a sequence of images.
+1. Prepare a reference video.

-The sequence will be applied to the plane.
 Now, you can use it to recognize the poses.

 6. On the Timeline, select a part where you'd like to place poses from the reference.